geoserver/geoserver/doc/en/user/source/services/wfs/axis_order.rst

 Axis ordering
 =============

-WFS 1.0.0 servers return geographic coordinates in longitude/latitude (x/y) order, the most common way to distribute data.
-For example, many shapefiles adopt this order by default.

-However, the traditional axis order for geographic and cartographic systems in latitude/longitude (y/x) order, and the later WFS specifications respect this.

-The default axis ordering support is:

-* Longitude/latitude—WFS 1.0.0
-* Latitude/longitude—WFS 1.1.0 and WFS 2.0.0
+The definition of a spatial reference system includes an indication of the axis order used to interpret the coordinates.
+There are a number of projected spatial reference systems defined in `north/east` order in the formal ``EPSG`` definition, but are interpreted as being in ``east/north`` order by earlier versions of the ``WFS`` protocol.

+* ``WFS 1.0.0``: Provides geographic coordinates in ``east/north`` and may not be trusted to respect the EPSG definition axis order.

+* ``WFS 1.1.0``: Respects the axis order defined by the EPSG definition.

+* ``WFS 2.0.0``: Respects the axis order defined by the EPSG definition.

+Forcing content into ``east/north`` order was intended to be easier for developers where computer displays are defined with an `x/y` order.
+However this decision has introduced no end of confusion, and was corrected in later versions of ``WFS``.

+.. note:: Some spatial reference systems, for example polar stereographic, do not have an ``east`` or ``west`` as they have a pole in the middle of the axis.

-This may cause difficulties when switching between servers with different WFS versions, or when upgrading your WFS.
-To minimize confusion and increase interoperability, GeoServer has adopted the following guidelines when specifying projections in the following formats:
+These differences may cause difficulties when clients switch between different ``WFS`` versions.
+To minimize confusion and increase interoperability, GeoServer has adopted the following guidelines when specifying spatial reference systems to avoid ambiguity.

 .. list-table::
    :widths: 50 25 25